How Functional Communication Training Reduces Problem Behaviors

 Tailoring to Individual Needs

 FCT's adaptability extends to its customization based on each child's unique communication abilities and preferences.
 Whether it's verbal requests, sign language, Picture Exchange Communication System (PECS), gestures, or communication devices, FCT programs are tailored to match the child's functional level and context.
-This individualized approach enhances engagement, making communication training more effective and meaningful for each child.
+This individualized approach enhances skill development, making communication training more effective and meaningful for each child.

 This combination of economic advantages, environmental flexibility, and personalization makes FCT a highly practical and promising intervention in autism therapy.